 This is for people who are interested in Russian.
-If you started to learn Russian, you probably want to know funny Russian phrases that you will hear in Russia.
-We are sure that you will not be able to understand the meaning, so we will try to clarify them.
+If you started to learn Russian, you probably want to know some funny Russian phrases and sayings.
+Actually, you will not be able to understand the what they mean through translation.
+So, I will clarify them.

 So, take this lesson: